Kaisbn/rjv/subjects/subject.rst

 If opcode field is different from "action", an error occured:

+* "notrunning"

+  The game isn't running.
+It hasn't started yet or it already ended.

 * "noplayer"

   ``login`` is not matching any player on the server.